mfocko/blog/blog/aoc-2022/02-week-2.md

 :::caution

-I'm getting familiar with Rust and starting to „abuse“ it… While doing so, I'm also uncovering some „features“ that I don't really like.
-Therefore I will mark all of my rants with _thicc_ **«↯»** mark and will try to „lock“ them into their own „box of hell“.
+I'm getting familiar with Rust and starting to “abuse” it… While doing so, I'm also uncovering some “features” that I don't really like.
+Therefore I will mark all of my rants with _thicc_ **«↯»** mark and will try to “lock” them into their own “box of hell”.

 :::